yoko-vicky/my-twitter-bot/README.md

 1. Create your Twitter App following the above section
 2. On your computer, open the terminal and go to the project folder  eg: `cd Desktop/my-twitter-bot`
 3. On your terminal, enter `bundle install`
-4. Go to bin/main.rb and replace ENV['...'] into your real Keys and tokens that you just saved in the [above direction](#create-twitter-app-and-get-token-&-keys)
+4. Go to bin/main.rb and replace ENV['...'] into your real Keys and tokens that you just saved in the step 8 on [above direction](#create-twitter-app-and-get-token--keys)
 5. Enter `ruby ./bin/main.rb` to run the code
 6. Go to your Twitter feed and check if the tweet is correctly tweeted